|

 of comedies, thrillers and drama.
 Alumni include Frank Finlay,

-open 5.30pm from the Monday two weeks preceding each play;
+5.30pm from the Monday two weeks preceding each play; postal

-postal booking forms are available from the website.
-Farnworth
+booking forms are available from the website.
+Farnworth Little

-Little Theatre is a membership organisation, and welcomes
+Theatre is a membership organisation, and welcomes new members

-new members in a variety of capacities (set building, painting,
+in a variety of capacities (set building, painting, design,

-design, wardrobe, makeup, performance, etc) - please contact
+wardrobe, makeup, performance, etc) - please contact the membership

-with membership enquires or visit the theatre on Thursday
+enquires or visit the theatre on Thursday club nights, meet

-club nights, meet a few members, have a chat and a drink?
+a few members, have a chat and a drink?
+Membership costs £7.50

 Located near the King Street bus station and Farnworth market.